IdaDTU/SC1015_ClassifyingLandCovers/README.md

 # 🌍 Urban Land Cover Classification Project

 This repository contains a machine learning project focused on classifying urban land cover types using high-resolution aerial imagery.
 The project utilizes a dataset from the UCI Machine Learning Repository, employing multiple classification algorithms to analyze and predict land cover categories.
-The aim is to inform sustainable urban development and improve climate adaptation strategies.
+The aim is to inform sustainable urban development and improve climate adaptation strategies (https://archive.ics.uci.edu/dataset/295/urban+land+cover).

 ## 📋 Project Overview